Decay of a superfluid current of ultra-cold atoms in a toroidal trap: Phase slip Dynamics

 Including the curvature in the simulations would lead to a difference in the average velocity of the inner and outer edges.
 However this velocity difference is not significant compared to the thermally induced fluctuations of the velocity and thus is not expected to change the parameters where the phase slip becomes favorable.
+If the curvature is included in the GPE simulations, we find that the phase slip is always caused by a vortex entering the ring from the inner edge, as was also observed by \cite{piazza_critical_2013}.
+In the TWA simulations, without the curvature, it is equally likely that the phase slip is caused by an antivortex entering from above as seen in Fig.\ref{fig:jxy_frames} as that it is caused by a vortex entering from below.
+If the curvature were included, a preference for phase slips caused by vortices entering the ring from the inner edge might persist to small temperatures, but may not be observable at the temperatures of the simulations reported here.

 For the TWA simulations, the nucleation of vortices, which occurs continually in the low-density regions, does not govern the decay of the superfluid flow, but rather the passage of a single vortex or anti-vortex across the barrier.
 The correct criterion for superfluid decay therefore cannot be that the cloud is susceptible to vortices penetrating the surface, but rather a stronger criterion has to be used, one that takes into account that the higher densities at the center of the trap have to be transversed as well.
 For that to happen, one can expect that in the Landau criterion the sound velocity of the peak density should be used.
 This supports the choice of the critical velocity at the center of the barrier, rather than the edges, as the relevant measure for the superfluid decay.